-To increase the size of the kitchen work surface, a folding worktop can be
+To increase the size of the kitchen work surface, a folding worktop can be folded out at the side of the kitchen counter.

 Bringing the folding worktop into the work position:

 - Fold worktop (Fig. 24,2) up. - Lock worktop.
 In order to do this, swivel out the holder (Fig. 24,3).